Mini Vintage Light Strings

 20 sturdy globes - yes they are real glass!
 NB Globes are approximately 2.5cm in diameter

 Traditional looking Warm White light in 2** models only

 and all 4 models in Pure White too for all of you who like the cooler tones & a more 21st century feel

 Modern LED technology is used in an ingenious way that they still look like old fashioned filament bulbs

 Battery operated - 3 x AA batteries, not supplied

-Choose from the 4 different models - 3 in Warm White & 4 in Pure White LED:
+Choose from the 4 different models - 2 models only in **Warm White & all 4 in Pure White LED:

 **The Edison - complete with etched lines on the bulb to diffuse the light & create greater effect

 **The Flame - an Victorian favorite as light bulbs were exposed in the chandelier as part of the feature

 The Globe - Only in Pure White LED - a totally round ball hence the name Globe.
 These are just too cute and oh so versatile.